NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 The filter's single parameter (called the complementary gain) ranges from 0 to 1 and controls how each of these terms contributes to the output.
 The higher the gain, the more influence the gyroscope has over the output.

-### The IMU's Filters
+### Configuring the IMU

-The IMU has some built in filters that can remove noise from its output.
+The IMU has a bunch of settings that control how it collects and reports data.
+It also has some built in filters that can remove noise from its output.
 This is great, because it doesn't place any load on the microcontroller.
 Unfortunately, the documentation is kinda terrible.

 Here's some basic terminology: